pyenv/pyenv/CONTRIBUTING.md

 We do however accept fixes from interested parties that would allow running older, including EOL, releases in newer environments.
 In addition to the above general requirements for release-specific fixes,

-* Such a fix must not add maintenance burden (e.g. add logic to `python-build` that has to be kept there indefinitely)
+* Such a fix must not add maintenance burden (e.g. add new logic to `python-build` that has to be kept there indefinitely)
   * Unless the added logic is useful for both EOL and non-EOL releases.
 In this case, it will be considered through the prism of being primarily an improvement for non-EOL releases.
 * We do not provide any guarantees from our side that any such fix works or will continue working going forward.
 It's up to the interested parties to maintain it.

 Advanced changes / adding new Python flavor support
 ---------------------------------------------------